catzy007/tealinux-dynamic-wallpaper/README.md

 * jq `sudo apt install jq`

 # installation
+* clone this repo or download
+* using installer `sudo ./install.sh`

 # configuration
 * you can change wallpaper by editing `dynamic-wallpaper.sh` wallpaper path at `wppath=`.